legendweny/EVENT14/Prepare/For-Sponsors.md

 #For Sponsors
 ##General Information
-* Targeted groups:
+* Target audience:

-	junior high school students, senior high school students and a small part of undergraduates.
+	Mainly middle and high school students with a small proportion of undergraduates.

 * Number of participants expected:

 	450-700 participants

-* Current registration:
+* Current status of registration:

-	 450 participants (Online registration) and 100 participants (Offline Registration), approximately 500 participants in total
+	Approximately 500 participants in total
+	- 450 via online registration
+	- 100 via offline registration

-* Number of special guests: 25-30 guests
+* Number of special guests:

+	25-30 guests

-* Number of adolescent speaker: 15-18 speakers
+* Number of adolescent speaker:

-##Statistical analysis

-###Off-line registration

-* Participants’ situation:
+	15-18 speakers

+##Participants Analytics

+###Offline Registration

+* Status of participants:

-	little development experience
+	None or limited development experience

 * Main reason to attend the meeting:

-	strong interests in computer science and the Internet Purpose to attend the meeting: getting access to the latest information and participate in interactive activities
+	The participants' strong interests in computer science and the Internet

+* Purpose to attend the meeting:

+	To keep up with the latest information and to participate in interactive activities

 ###Online Registration

-Most have the command of relevant skills and experience.
-(Front-End most, and a lots of are the attendees of Olympia in Information )
+* Status of participants:

+	Generally experienced and with a good command of relevant skills, with a majority being former or current contestants of Informatic/Computing Olympiad.

 ##Required items
 1. Venue
 2. Food and beverage
 3. Attendants

-###Needs of developer	s
+###Needs of developers
-1. Substantial speeche	s
+1. Substantial speeches
 2. Communication skills
-3. Experiments and try out of some products
+3. Experiments and try out of new products
-4. Opportunity to display projects
+4. Opportunity to demonstrate projects
-5. Resources of developing programs, applications, websites
+5. Resources of developing programs, applications and websites
 6. Learning capacities

 ###Needs of participants (senior)
 1. Generalized and introductory speeches
-2. Variety of tempting presents and advertisements
+2. A variety of tempting presents and advertisements
-3. Some easy and accessible interactive activities
+3. Simple yet instructive interactive activities

 ###Needs of participants (junior)
 1. Generalized and introductory speeches
-2. Introductory curriculum
+2. Introductory lectures
-3. Variety of tempting presents and advertisements
+3. A variety of tempting presents and advertisements
-4. Signatures of fields’ leaders and experts
+4. Signatures of celebrities and industry experts
-5. Viewing peers’ progress
+5. Peer recognition

-###Needs of most parents
+###Needs of parents/guardians
 1. Meaningful extra curricular activities
 2. Presentation skills and expressive capacities
 3. Convivial interactive activities
-4. The opportunity to expand horizon and show off among peers
+4. The opportunity for their children to broaden their horizons and show off among peers

 ###Our needs
-1. Organization of special guests and speakers
+1. Inviting of special guest speakers
 2. Online publicity: platform, social network, user groups, social media
-3. Off-line publicity: cooperation with schools, print media
+3. Offline publicity: cooperation with schools, print media
-4. Sponsorship and funds
+4. Sponsorship gifts and funds

-###What we can offer?
+###What can we offer?
-1. Displaying Opportunities
+1. Promoting opportunities
-2. Poster
+2. Displaying of posters
-3. Interval advertisements
+3. Playback of video Ads between events
 4. Advertisements on the journal